Jury reaches split verdict in baby abandonment case involving Dennis Eckersley's daughter

 A jury reached a split verdict on Friday in a case involving a mother charged with abandoning a newborn child in the woods in subfreezing temperatures.

-She had testified during her trial last month that she didn’t know she was pregnant and thought the child had died after she gave birth on Christmas night in 2022.
-A psychologist testified that Eckersley was suffering from substance use disorder and mental health and developmental issues, and that she wasn’t receiving treatment.
+She had testified during her trial last month that she didn't know she was pregnant and thought the child had died after she gave birth in the Manchester woods on Christmas night 2022.
+A psychologist testified that Eckersley was suffering from substance use disorder and mental health and developmental issues, and that she wasn't receiving treatment.

-Eckersley was homeless at the time and gave birth in a tent in Manchester, New Hampshire.
+Eckersley was homeless at the time and gave birth in a tent.
 Prosecutors said her son, who survived, was left alone for more than an hour, suffering from respiratory distress and hypothermia as temperatures dipped to 15 degrees Fahrenheit (minus 9.4 degrees Celsius).

-Her jury trial started July 25 in Manchester.
-Jurors got the case Wednesday.
+Her jury trial started July 25, and jurors got the case Wednesday.
+Eckersley faces a maximum prison sentence of seven years for the felony charge of falsifying physical evidence.
+The reckless conduct and endangerment of child charges are misdemeanors, which in New Hampshire are punishable by a maximum one year in prison.

 Eckersley testified that a man who was with her said the baby did not have a pulse.
 The couple had no cellphone service to call for help and started walking toward an ice arena.
 On their way, Alexandra Eckersley experienced afterbirth, but thought she had a second child.
 She told a 911 dispatcher that she had given birth to two children, one who died immediately and the other who lived for less than a minute.